Key Concepts

 information ratio

-The amount of excess return from the risk-free rate per unit of systematic risk.
+The amount of excess return relative to the benchmark per unit of tracking error.

 intrinsic value